dermotte/liresolr/README.md

 This is a Solr plugin for the LIRE content based image retrieval library, so basically it's for indexing images and then finding similar (looking) ones.
 The original library can be found at [Github](https://github.com/dermotte/lire)

-The LIRE Solr plugin includes a RequestHandler for searching, an EntityProcessor for indexing, a ValeSource Parser for content based re-ranking and a parallel indexing application.
+The LIRE Solr plugin includes a `RequestHandler` for searching, an `EntityProcessor` for indexing, a `ValueSource` Parser for content based re-ranking and a parallel indexing application.

 An outdated demo can be found at [http://demo-itec.uni-klu.ac.at/liredemo/](http://demo-itec.uni-klu.ac.at/liredemo/).
 If you want to give it a try yourself, there is a [docker image](https://hub.docker.com/r/dermotte/liresolr/), which you use to run a pre-configured core on a Solr server.
+There's also a tool to create import XML files from Flickr.
+More information is available at [src/main/docs/docker.md](src/main/docs/docker.md).

 If you need help on the plugin, please use the mailing list at [lire-dev mailing list](http://groups.google.com/group/lire-dev) to ask questions.
 Additional documentation is available on [src/main/docs/index.md](src/main/docs/index.md) If you need help with your project, please contact me, we also offer consulting services.